KevanMacGee/HTML-Pom/README.md

 ![Ver 0.2](https://raw.githubusercontent.com/KevanMacGee/HTML-Pom/refs/heads/main/screenshots/ScreenshotVer0_3.png)

 I'm having trouble with the design through AI.
-I used to tweaking the CSS by hand but with I trying to do this all by AI.
-I'm not going to accept broken or confusing design, but I'm going to let some poor or unbalanced design slide for the next few versions.
-I will be concetrating on functionality, not form during that time.
+I am used to tweaking the CSS by hand but I started this to make something entirely with AI.
+It doesn't always get what I mean and I'm frequently encountering instances when it would be faster to just write the code myself.
+So I'm going to accept some "good enough" edits by AI for a while.
+I'll be concetrating on the functionality for the next few versions, even if it means the design is sub-par for a bit.

 * Replaced `setInterval` to avoid time drift.
 * Added the ability to remain accurate even if the browser goes inactive.